Overview of the 2023/2024 Premier League sponsors

-Who wears what in the English Premier League?
-Which apparel brands are dominating in England’s highest club competition?
+Who wears what in the 2023/24 English Premier League?
+Which apparel brands dominate in England’s highest club competition?
 And are most shirt and sleeve sponsors gambling companies?

-Seven different clothing brands sponsor the 20 Premier League teams this season.
-Adidas, Nike, Castore, Umbro, Puma, Hummel and Macron are all represented.
-It is the same amount of apparel brands as in 2020/2021.
-During the 2021/2022 season there were 10 different kit suppliers, the highest amount over the last five seasons.
-While there were eight and six different kit suppliers in 2019/2020 and 2018/2019 respectively.
+Eight different clothing brands sponsor the 20 Premier League teams this season.
+Adidas, Castore, Erreà, Hummel, Macron, Nike, Puma and Umbro are all represented.
+It is one more brand than during the 2022/23 and 2020/2021 seasons.
+During the 2021/2022 season there were 10 different kit suppliers, the highest amount during the last five seasons.
+While there were also eight different kit suppliers in 2019/2020.

-Similar to the last two seasons, Nike sponsors four teams: Brighton, since 2014, and three of the traditional top six teams with Liverpool, Chelsea and Tottenham.
+Adidas and Nike each sponsor four teams.
+For Nike there were no changes compared to last season.
+The swoosh brand still sponsors Brighton, since 2014, and three of the traditional top six teams with Chelsea, Liverpool and Tottenham.

 Brentford kit rollover